CTPUG/wafer/README.rst

 * Support for adding and editing sponsors via Django admin.
 * Schedule can be created and updated via Django admin.
-* Pages for static content, news and so forthe can be handled via Django admin.
+* Pages for static content, news and so forth can be handled via Django admin.

   * Can be delegated to the 'Page Editors' group.
   * Pages can be updated via the web interface.